 a template operates under the right condition(s).

-compilation stops if the condition specified in static_assert
+compilation stops if the condition specified in static_assert's first

 compile-time matter that doesn't have any effect on the